12/11/19 By DAN ULLOA

 Mary Jane’s Medicinals’ cannabis topicals are now being distributed in medical and adult-use dispensaries in Oklahoma, New Mexico, and looking to enter the New Jersey market.

-Her best customers are especially baby boomers and seniors and boomers since they have the most aches and pains.
-They are not interested in getting high smoking or edibles but this really works for them.
-This is especially since a great deal of opposition to cannabis comes from older individuals.
-In addition, athletes like its healing power after working out.
+Her best customers are baby boomers and seniors since they have the most aches and pains.
+They are not interested in getting high smoking or edibles but this is especially effective for them.
+This is especially interesting since a great deal of opposition to cannabis comes from older individuals.
+Athletes also like its healing power after working out.

 “Old folks love it,” she noted, adding that her hometown mayor used the cream to heal a large, ugly scar from brain surgery to the point where it was barely visible after a month using her oil.